 We receive the Word of God individually from our pastor to comfort us when we are troubled by our sins, to strengthen us against the struggles of life, and to give us counsel and direction from God’s Word.
 Our pastor cares for the soul of each of our members, not only through the public preaching and teaching of the Word of God, but also by bringing that Word to us in our homes, when we are hospitalized or convalescing, and at other times of grief or great burdens of conscience.

-A 2019 of graduate of Concordia Theological Seminary in Fort Wayne, IN, Pastor Elect Joshua Ralston will be installed as the sole pastor of Zion Lutheran Church on August 25, 2019.
+A May 2019 graduate of Concordia Theological Seminary in Fort Wayne, IN, Pastor Joshua Ralston was installed as the sole pastor of Zion Lutheran Church on August 25, 2019.
 While at seminary, Pastor Ralston received the Classical Association of the Middle West and South Award for Outstanding Accomplishment, given in recognition of excellence in Greek.
 He received in 2015 a Bachelor of Arts in World and Intercultural studies.
-Pastor and his wife, Rachel, were married in 2018.
+Pastor and his wife, Rachel, were married in August 2018.

 Zion Lutheran Church is a member congregation of The Lutheran Church—Missouri Synod (LCMS).

 With the universal Christian Church, The Lutheran Church—Missouri Synod teaches and responds to the love of the Triune God: the Father, creator of all that exists; Jesus Christ, the Son, who became human to suffer and die for the sins of all human beings and to rise to life again in the ultimate victory over death and Satan; and the Holy Spirit, who creates faith through God’s Word and Sacraments.
 The three persons of the Trinity are coequal and coeternal, one God.